openhab/openhab-addons/bundles/org.openhab.binding.wundergroundupdatereceiver/README.md

 ### Rule examples

 You can use the trigger channel to create a rule to calculate additional values.
-Create an new manual Item with a meaningful id, fx.
+Create a new manual Item with a meaningful id, fx.
 WundergroundUpdateReceiverBinging_HeatIndex with a Number type.
 Create a rule that triggers when the trigger channel is updated and the following DSL:

 ```